tommy199469/python-algo/README.md

 # python-algo

-This is for learing reference.
+This is for learning reference.